A Tight Bound of Hard Thresholding

+Before moving on to the convergence guarantee, let us discuss the minimum requirement on the hyper-parameters $k$, $m$ and $\eta$, and determine how to choose them to simplify Theorem~\ref{thm:general}.

+For the sake of success of HT-SVRG, we require $\nu < 4c/(4c-1)$, which implies $\rho < 1/(16c^2 - 4c)$.
+Recall that $\rho$ is given in Theorem~\ref{thm:key}.
+In general, we are interested in the regime $K \leq k \ll d$.
+Hence, we have $\rho = K/k$ and the minimum requirement for the sparsity parameter is

+To our knowledge, the idea of relaxed sparsity was first introduced in \cite{zhang2011sparse} for OMP and in \cite{jain2014iterative} for projected gradient descent.
+However, the relaxed sparsity here emerges in a different way in that HT-SVRG is a stochastic algorithm, and their proof technique cannot be used.

-{We also contrast our tight bound to the inequality~\eqref{eq:triangle_jain} that is obtained by combining the triangle inequality and Lemma~1 of~\cite{jain2014iterative}.
-By a simple calculation, \eqref{eq:triangle_jain} results in a dependency
+We also contrast our tight bound to the inequality~\eqref{eq:triangle_jain} that is obtained by combining the triangle inequality and Lemma~1 of~\cite{jain2014iterative}.
+Following our proof pipeline, \eqref{eq:triangle_jain} gives

 which grows with the dimension $d$, whereas using Theorem~\ref{thm:key} the sparsity parameter $k$ depends only on the desired sparsity $K$.
-In light of this, we conclude that our bound is vital especially in the high dimensional setting.}
+In this regard, we conclude that for the stochastic case, our bound is vital.

 Another component of the algorithm is the update frequency $m$.
 Intuitively, HT-SVRG performs $m$ number of stochastic gradient update followed by a full gradient evaluation, in order to mitigate the variance.
 In this light, $m$ should not be too small.
 Otherwise, the algorithm reduces to the full gradient method which is not computationally efficient.
-On the other spectrum, a large $m$ leads to a slow convergence since it amounts to applying a stochastic gradient method.
-The dependency of $\beta_1$ (or $\beta_2$) on the parameter $m$ makes this more apparent.
-To quantitatively analyze how $m$ should be selected, let us consider the second case, i.e., $\nu \leq 1/(1-\eta\alpha)$ for example.
-The first case follows in a similar way.
-In order to ensure $\beta_2 < 1$, we must have $m > 1 / \(\nu \eta \alpha (1-4\eta L)\) > (4L - \alpha)/(4\eta L (1-4\eta L) \alpha)$.
-Picking $\eta = \order{1/L}$, we find that the update frequency $m$ has to scale as $m \geq \order{c}$, which is of the same order as in the convex case~\cite{svrg}.
+On the other spectrum, a large $m$ leads to a slow convergence that is reflected in the convergence coefficient $\beta$.
+To quantitatively analyze how $m$ should be selected, let us consider the case $\nu \leq 1/(1-\eta\alpha)$ for example.
+The case $1/(1-\eta\alpha) < \nu < 4L/(4L-\alpha)$ follows in a similar way.
+In order to ensure $\beta_2 < 1$, we must have $m > 1 / \(\nu \eta \alpha (1-4\eta L)\)$.
+In particular, picking